savinien/MK351/angular/README.md

 Angular is a platform and framework for building client applications in HTML and TypeScript.
 Angular is written in TypeScript.
 It implements core and optional functionality as a set of TypeScript libraries that you import into your apps.

 The basic building blocks of an Angular application are **NgModules**, which provide a compilation context for **components**.
 NgModules collect related code into functional sets; an Angular app is defined by a set of NgModules.
-An app always has at least a *root module* that enables bootstrapping, and typically has many more feature modules.
+An app always has at least a *root module*, and typically has many more feature modules.

 - Components define *views*, which are sets of screen elements that Angular can choose among and modify according to your program *logic* and *data*.
 - Components use **services**, which provide specific functionality not directly related to views.
 Service providers can be injected into components as dependencies, making your code modular, reusable, and efficient.

 Both components and services are simply classes, with *decorators* that mark their type and provide metadata that tells Angular how to use them.

 The metadata for a component class associates it with a template that defines a view.
 A template combines ordinary HTML with Angular **directives** and **binding markup** that allow Angular to modify the HTML before rendering it for display.

 The metadata for a service class provides the information Angular needs to make it available to components through *dependency injection*.

 An app's components typically define many views, arranged hierarchically.
 Angular provides the **Router** service to help you define navigation paths among views.
 The router provides sophisticated in-browser navigational capabilities.

 <a name="ngstart"></a>